edgedb/edgedb/docs/datamodel/modules.rst

 DDL commands
 ============

-This section describes the DDL commands for creating and dropping modules.
+This section describes the low-level DDL commands for creating and dropping modules.

 Create module